arcxp-ce-support/Fusion-Training-User-Stories/README.md

 2. Create a read-only personal access token in github

-To be able to run locally or deploy outbound feeds you need to create a read-only token in [github](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token).
+To be able to run locally or deploy outboundfeed bundles you need to create a read-only token in [github](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token).
 This token needs to be added to your .npmrc file and will allow you to view and install outboundfeeds blocks.
-The .npmrc file must never be added to the repo and checked in.
+The .npmrc file must never be added to the repo or checked in.
 Please use the following format when setting up your .npmrc:

 ```
 @wpmedia:registry=https://npm.pkg.github.com/